AQA A Level Economics Tutor London

-Work with our top A levels economics tutor in London for GCSE, IGCSE, A1 and A2 exam preparation.
+Work with our top AQA A level economics tutor in London for GCSE, IGCSE, A1 and A2 exam preparation.
 We offer money back guarantee.
 Just ask one of our expert tutors for an assessment.

 Cost Curves for A Level Economics

 First of all, we need to understand the difference between a firm and an industry.
 A firm is a single business, an industry is a collection of all businesses in one area.
 For example, a farmer is one firm, the industry consists of all farmers in the country (area).
 A school is one firm, but all schools in the country is an industry – more broadly the education industry, which will also include universities and other education institutes.

 A firm is a single business unit.
 It produces output and sells it in the market, to people or other businesses.
 Firms earn a revenue by selling output in the market.
 Our A levels economics tutor will prepare you for all market models and you will learn about the different models in the following chapters.

 In order to create output, firms must deploy some inputs to produce that output.
 These inputs are called factors of production.
 Namely, these are land, labor, capital, and entrepreneurship.
 When a firm hires these factors of inputs – it incurs a cost to the firm.
 This brings us to our topic today – cost of production.
 Clearly, when firms hire land or labor or capital – they have to pay these factors of production.
 A firm pays rent on land, wage to labor, and interest rate to capital.
 The idea is that firms borrow capital and so have to pay a rent (interest) on that borrowed capital.

 When economists talk about the cost of production they are referring to the economic cost of producing the output.
 The economic cost includes the money cost of factors of production that have to be paid for, but it also includes the opportunity cost of the factors that aren’t paid for.
 For instance, the cost of the next alternative use is also included.
 This is the main difference between accounting costs and economic costs.